aramis-lab/clinicadl/docs/Train/Image.md

 # `train image` - Train deep learning networks using whole 3D images

 This option allows training a network on the whole 3D images (as opposed to 3D patches and 2D slices).
-Two network types can be trained with the `image` input type:
+Two network types can be trained with the `image` mode:

 - `autoencoder`, that learns to reconstruct the input images,
 - `cnn`, that learns to differentiate two labels assigned to input images.